SydneyDimitra/MAYA_animation_assigment/README.md

-# MAYA_animation_assigment
+# MAYA animation assigment
-CGI_Tools_assignment
+CGI Tools assignment
 The assignment brief describes the creation of a scene where animated ball bounces around on an Impossible Construction, inspired by the M.C.
 Escher constuctions.
 Part of the contruction, the Impossible Staircase is generated using Python code.
 With the placement of the camera using the righ prespective, the illusion is created.

 =====================================================================

-PROJECT NAME: CGI Tools - Maya Modellingg and Animation report Jan/2017
+PROJECT NAME: CGI Tools - Maya Modellingg and Animation project Jan/2017

 AUTHOR: Sydney Dimitra Kyrtsia